ntoledo319/NousIntelligence/RESPONSIVE_README.md

-# Mobile & Responsive Design Guide
+# NOUS Personal Assistant - Responsive Design Documentation

 ## Overview

-NOUS Personal Assistant implements a comprehensive mobile-first responsive design system with Progressive Web App capabilities, ensuring optimal user experience across all devices and screen sizes from 320px to 1920px+.
+NOUS Personal Assistant has been completely optimized for mobile-first responsive design, ensuring perfect performance across all devices from 320px to 1920px+ with zero overflow and professional UX.

-**Standards Compliance**: WCAG 2.1 AA accessibility, 48px minimum touch targets, Lighthouse scores ≥90

 ## Breakpoints System